 Visit myWVMCCDcard.com to select your refund preference:

-In addition to basic fees and enrollment fees, nonresidents of California and Foreign students are required to pay tuition of $204.00 plus the CA Resident Fee, per semester unit.
-(Nonresident students are those who have not resided in the state of California long enough to meet the California residency requirements, or international students, or aliens whose status or length of residence has prevented them from meeting the residency requirement.)
+In addition to basic fees and enrollment fees, nonresidents of California and Foreign students are required to pay tuition of $205.00 plus the CA Resident Fee, per semester unit.
+(Nonresident students are those who have not resided in the state of California long enough to meet the California residency requirements, international students, and aliens whose status or length of residence has prevented them from meeting the residency requirement.)

 Education Code section 76365 permits colleges to require students to provide various types of instructional materials and enables colleges to sell such materials to students who wish to purchase the required materials.
 In accordance with the Student Fee Handbook of California Community Colleges, West Valley College charges mandatory and optional course material fees for selected courses that require students to be issued instructional materials in order to achieve the objectives of the specific course.
 For more information regarding the current courses that charge mandatory or optional fees, please see the enclosed document: